hphelion/documentation/CarrierGrade/DeploymentScenarios/carrier-grade-deployment-cli-guest.md

 # HP Helion OpenStack&#174; Carrier Grade (Beta): Setting Up the Example Guest Image Using the CLI

-You can use the CLI to import guest images for use with the HP Helion OpenStack Carrier Grade.
+You can use the CLI to import guest images for use with HP Helion OpenStack Carrier Grade.

 <hr>
-**Note:** This feature applies to the Wind River Linux servers only.
+**Note:** This feature applies only to servers in the VNF Region.
 <hr>

-An example guest disk image is distributed with the Wind River Linux server software.
+An example guest disk image is distributed with HP Helion OpenStack Carrier Grade.
 It must be transferred to the active controller using a tool such as scp.
 This exercise assumes that the image is available as `/usr/share/images/example-guest.img`.

 Once it is available in the controller, the image must be uploaded to the Image Operations service (Glance), the OpenStack image deployment service.